akejolin/snowpack-plugin-sass-compiler/README.md

 ```
 Then i can modify the pre scss settings such as colors, fonts etc.

 Finally i will attach my local scss settings to the plugin.
-I also attach both every scss file in my src folder and the defaults in the lb-styles package as target for the compiler.
+I will also make all scss file in my `src` folder AND the defaults in the `lb-styles` package as target for the compiler.

 #### snowpack.config.js
 ```js